berlinplan/berlinplan.github.io/readme.md

 #### Alms of science is its distribution (200)
 This book is free.

 ## Did you get this book on the street?

 You can consider sending a compensation amount to the effort of the person who gave it to you.

+#### IBAN:

+#### Paypal:

+for other Methods contact by Email:

+## Calculating Compensation:

-Calculating Compensation: Taking into account 8 hours of approach work per day (with 10 minutes per person) and a total of 48 people approached, if one person pays per day, the minimum wage of €12.5 per hour would require €100 for each book.
+Taking into account 8 hours of approach work per day (with 10 minutes per person) and a total of 48 people approached, if one person pays per day, the minimum wage of €12.5 per hour would require €100 for each book.
 However, considering the affordability of the majority of society, a more suitable price for the effort would be €20.